MatProgrammerSM/EssentialLayers/shared/Readme.md

 © MSoto Developer 2024

+Steps to use:

-To use this project you need add this code in your Program.cs file
+1. To use this project you need add the dependecies in your Program.cs file

-To use AzureBlobService, DatabaseService and HttpWebService add:

 	builder.Services.AddEssentialLayers();

+2. Init each service

+	To set Connection String of Azure Blob:

+	app.Services.GetService<IAzureBlobService>()!.SetConnectionString(
+		CONNECTION_STRING_BLOBS
+	);

+	To set Connection String of Database Service:

+	app.Services.GetService<IDatabaseService>()!.SetConnectionString(
+		ConnectionString
+	);

+	To set App info or bearer token of Web:

+	app.Services.GetService<IDatabaseService>()!.SetOptions(
+		new HttpWebServiceOption
+		{
+			AppName = "LicensesApp",
+			AppVersion = "1.0",
+			BearerToken = Bearer_Token
+		}
+	);